mingshazz/crypto_arbitrage_strategy/README.md

 ## Implementation Details
 ### Matching Logic
 + VWAP (Volume-Weighted Average Price) is computed for both sides using all matching price levels until available liquidity is exhausted or matching condition fails.
++ Matching price plevels refer to the case where buy price (bid) is greater than sell price (ask).
 + The trade proceeds only if:
   + VWAP spread > min_spread
   + volatility (high-low/close) < max_volatility on both exchanges